 KOERS, the museum of cycling in Roeselare, developed its first digital tour in ErfgoedApp.
-The reason for this is the hygiene measures within the framework of COVID-19.
+The reason for this is the hygiene measures in the context of COVID-19.
 These ensure that many traditional tools in a museum collection can no longer be used in the same way.
 How did the museum experience the effect of the tour?

-KOERS uses the ErfgoedApp to replace the audiovisual content that the museum offered before the corona crisis via touchscreens and audiophones.
-The museum uses the AR function of the app to scan objects and photos.
-Spoken anecdotes by famous or less famous cyclists will soon follow.
+KOERS is using the ErfgoedApp to replace the audiovisual content the museum offered via touchscreens and audiophones before the corona crisis.
+To do so, the museum is using the app's AR feature to scan objects and photos.
+Voice anecdotes by famous or less famous cyclists will soon follow.

-The museum started developing a tour based on the premise that it could continue to offer the same content as before the crisis, so that the visitor experience would not change.
-The museum spaces are very interactive with touch screens, audiophones and chests of drawers.
-This made it a bit of a puzzle to find an appropriate approach.
-KOERS ultimately chose to group the digital content as much as possible so that visitors can select for themselves what they want to look at or listen to at ErfgoedApp .
+The museum began developing a tour on the premise that it could continue to offer the same content as it did before the crisis, so the visitor experience would not change.
+The museum spaces are highly interactive with touchscreens, audios and chests of drawers.
+This made it a bit of a puzzle to find an appropriate insert.
+KOERS ultimately chose to group the digital content as much as possible so that visitors could select what they wanted to view or listen to themselves at ErfgoedApp .

-Before the start of their visit, people receive an extensive briefing on the use of the app via the website.
-This information is also provided at the reception desk.
-There is free wifi, reception staff help to install the app and scan a first video clip with the visitor.
-Feedback from visitors ensures that adjustments can be made on a regular basis.
-Some visitors prefer to discover the museum without a smartphone, but those who do use the app find it a valuable enrichment.
+Before the start of their visit, people receive a detailed briefing on how to use the app via the website.
+This info is also provided at the reception desk.
+There is free wifi, reception staff help install the app and scan a first video clip with the visitor.
+Feedback from the visitors ensures that regular adjustments can be made.
+Some visitors prefer to discover the museum without a smartphone, but those who do use the app experience it as a valuable enrichment.

-Do you want to develop a tour at ErfgoedApp?
-The DIY guide is a useful starting point.
+Feel like developing a tour at ErfgoedApp?
+The DIY guide is a handy start.

-Are you going to KOERS soon?
-Then these testimonials are a nice foretaste.
-During the closing ceremony people like Sioen, Helmut Lotti or Griet Langedock talked about their favourite cycling object in a short film.
-In the museum itself you can search for cycling heritage in the streets via ErfgoedApp .
-Are there streets named after cyclists in your municipality?
-Or are there any statues?
+Are you heading to KOERS soon?
+Then these testimonials are a great preview.
+During the closing, people such as Sioen, Helmut Lotti or Griet Langedock told about their favorite racing object in a short film.
+In the museum itself, you can search for cycling heritage in the streets via ErfgoedApp .
+Are there streets in your community named after cyclists?
+Or are there statues on display?

 Even more inspiration

-- Go on a flax safari in Texture (Kortrijk)
+- Trek on flax safari in Texture (Kortrijk)

 - Learn about the life of Permeke (Ostend)

-- Discover a listening game in the Volkskundemuseum (Bruges)
+- Discover a listening game at the Volkskundemuseum (Bruges)

 - Go steaming and bathing in Molenbeek

-- Discover the cancelled Van Eyck exhibition in MSK (Ghent) from your living room
+- Discover the cancelled Van Eyck exhibition at MSK (Ghent) from your living room

 - Or be kei-cool in The World of Kina (Ghent)